Sack of Lier: Spanish relief

 Soon after the Dutch assault had begun, the Italian military engineer Francesco Angeli, right-hand man to Alonso de Luna, was dispatched on horseback to Antwerp across the 's-Hertogenbosch gate.
 He arrived to the city early in the morning and informed the burgomaster and Captain Gaspar de Mondragón –nephew of Cristóbal de Mondragón and interim governor of the citadel of Antwerp during the absence of the latter– about the attack.
 A force was quickly assembled to march in relief of Lier.
 Mondragón took 250 Spanish soldiers from the garrison of the citadel and assumed the overall command, though the bulk of the force was formed by 16schutterij companies ley by the schepens Antoni van Berchem, Jacob d'Assa and Gillis de Mera, and jonkheer Anselm van den Cryuce, administrador of the city.
 They were, in all, about 3,000 men.
 The 80 schutterij of Borgerhout led the way in command of jonkheer Josse Robyns, schout of Burgerhout.
 Meanwhile, another messenger arrived to Mechelen by 8 a. m. having crossed the Nete at the Anderstad castle.
-The governor of the city, Gerard de Hornes, baron of Bassignies, was just in command of an Walloon infantry company, but he was joined by 800 schutterij under Niklaes van der Laen, burgomaster of Mechelen, his brother Jan, Lord of Schriek en te Grootloo, and ridders Jan van Wachtendonck, Ladislaus van Gottignies, Karel van Boevekerke and Jacob van Cranendonck.
+The governor of the city, Gerard de Hornes, baron of Bassignies, was just in command of a Walloon infantry company, but he was joined by 800 schutterij under Niklaes van der Laen, burgomaster of Mechelen, his brother Jan, Lord of Schriek en te Grootloo, and ridders Jan van Wachtendonck, Ladislaus van Gottignies, Karel van Boevekerke and Jacob van Cranendonck.

 The relief force from Melechen marched directly to the Anderstad castle, from the towers of which they saw the royal flag over the 's-Hertogenbosch gate of Lier.
-Burgmaster Van der Laen ordered his second in command, a retired German soldier called Sebastiaen Cuyser, to built a pontoon bridge to allow the entire force to cross the Nete, which he did by taking two large boats from the nearby village of Duffel.
+Burgmaster Van der Laen ordered his second in command, a retired German soldier called Sebastiaen Cuyser, to build a pontoon bridge to allow the entire force to cross the Nete, which he did by taking two large boats from the nearby village of Duffel.
 Having left a sizeable garrison at Anderstad, the bulk of the force advanced to the village of Donk and linked with the Antwerp force under Mondragón.
 Then they marched unopposed to Lier and were warmly received by Alonso de Luna and his men, who opened the 's-Hertogenbosch gate to let them in.
 The Spanish and Walloon soldiers and the Flemish militia then launched a two-pronged attack over the States troops.
 A first, main column drove the Dutch from the inner 's-Hertogenbosch gate and pushed them to the Markt district while a second, auxiliary column rushed along the Rauwbroek y Kerk streets.
 No prisoners were taken during the street fight.